CarnoZhao/MICCAI2021-GAMMA/README.md

 # How to run

+## NOTE:

+**These are not the full codes for competition, but are some code templates for hyper-parameter tuning.**

 - `python Solver_IMG.py` for training with fundus images

 - `python Solver_OCT.py` for training with OCT images